ovinc/drapo/README.md

 This Python 3 package contains the following classes and functions:

-`Cursor` is a class that creates a cursor that follows the mouse.
+`Cursor` is a class that creates a cursor that follows the mouse and can leave marks when clicking.

 Based on the Cursor class are the following functions:
 - `ginput` the same as matplotlib's ginput, but with a cursor.